 This step of budgeting basics is also a method to instill discipline and it will be helpful as you progress into a more demanding budget.

-You are prepared to overcome the common budgeting pitfalls from Chapter 1, and in Chapter 2 you learned the fundamentals of budgeting as we covered budgeting basics for financial freedom.
+You are prepared to overcome the common budgeting pitfalls in the previous chapters, as well as learned the fundamentals of budgeting.
+Also, we covered budgeting basics and how important it is for financial freedom.

 Let’s dive in!

 Note: Home will take you to the Smart Mom HQ home page.